Methods of processing and disposal of waste. New recycling technologies. Application of physical and chemical processing methods

 Introduction

-Hazard class I - Extremely dangerous.
+I Hazard class - Extremely dangerous.

-The degree of harmful impact of hazardous waste on the environment is VERY HIGH.
-Criteria for classifying hazardous waste as a hazard class for environmental protection - The ecological system has been irreversibly damaged.
+Degree harmful effects hazardous waste OPS is VERY HIGH.
+Criteria for classifying hazardous waste as hazardous waste - The ecological system is irreversibly damaged.
 There is no recovery period.

-Hazard class II - Highly dangerous.
+II Hazard class - Highly dangerous.

-The degree of hazardous waste impact on environmental protection is HIGH.
-Criteria for classifying hazardous waste as a hazard class for environmental protection - The ecological system is severely disturbed.
-The recovery period is at least 30 years after the complete elimination of the source of harmful effects.
+The degree of harmful impact of hazardous waste on the hazardous environment is HIGH.
+Criteria for classifying hazardous waste as hazardous waste - The ecological system is severely disturbed.
+The recovery period is at least 30 years after complete elimination of the source of harmful effects.

-III Hazard class - Moderately dangerous.
+III Hazard class - Moderately hazardous.

-IV Hazard Class - Low hazard.
+IV Hazard class - Low hazard.

-Hazard class V - Practically harmless.
+Hazard class V - Virtually non-hazardous.

-The degree of harmful impact of hazardous waste on the environment is VERY LOW.
-Criteria for classifying hazardous waste as a hazard class for environmental protection - The ecological system is practically not disturbed.
+The degree of harmful impact of hazardous waste on hazardous waste is VERY LOW.
+Criteria for classifying hazardous waste as hazardous waste - The ecological system is practically not disturbed.
 The most hazardous wastes contain compounds of beryllium, cadmium, vanadium, cobalt, nickel, chromium, lead, mercury, and organometallic compounds.

 Waste is divided into the following types